The Great Mare

-Rabelais was inspired by these Chronicles and proceeded build on upon the given descriptions, including in his writings that the mare was Gargantua's mount in The Very Horrific Life of the Great Gargantua, Father of Pantagruel, which was published five years later.
-It was saddled up to be a parody, examples of this being the instances when the mare drowned her enemies with her urine and leveled all of the trees of Beauce, transforming the region into a plain.
+Rabelais was inspired by these Chronicles and built on the descriptions, meaning the mare Gargantua's mount in The Very Horrific Life of the Great Gargantua, Father of Pantagruel, which was published five years later.
+Incidents include the mare drowning her enemies with her urine and levelling all the trees of Beauce, transforming the region into a plain.

-This animal seemingly originated from a primeval dragon modeler or from the mountain of Celtic Gods.
-According to Henri Dontenville and Claude Gaignebet, the mount shares the same origin as Bayard's horse.
-There are also toponymes dedicated to her, without direct connections to Renaissance writings.

 Origin

 As seen in two major Renaissance literary works, the Great Mare likely arose from popular traditional stories and ancient oral folklore.
 Many theories exist regarding her origin, with the majority of them having been put forth by Henri Dontenville.

 According to him, the original Grand Mare had a white coat, a direct reference to the ancient established presence of the white horse in French folklore.
 She was ridden by a giant anguiped (a deity with a rooster's head and serpents for legs) in the oldest versions of her stories.
 The giant Gargantua is reminiscent of Gargan, a demiurge known by Celtic people.
 He was a builder and creator, of whom it is said marked out all of the pre-Christian pilgrimage routes and created chasms and mountains by stomping up and down on the earth.
 In addition to this, it is believed that he dug fords as he drank from streams and created rivers by urinating.
 According to Dontenville, the mare and its rider were mistakenly taken for a dragon, as is attested in the etymology of "G-R-G", a reference found in the names of the Giants of Rabelais (Grandgousier, Gargamelle and Gargantua).

 As a result of their similarities and histories, the Great Mare and Bayard's Mare share the same narrative folklore; that of a gigantic primitive dragon who transforms landscapes with her actions.

 Another speculation of her origin is that the mare was the mount of the Gallic psychopomp goddess Epona.
 This Celtic origin was referenced by Henri Dontenville, who wrote that there are several gods accompanied by:

 " ... a white horse or white mare..." who would gallop from the East to West, bringing to pass springtime each year and pulling the sun along with them.
 This symbolic motif is also used by Jacques Duchaussoy and classifies these creatures as a celestial being.